martin-olivier/embin/README.md

 # embin

-`embin` is a simple program that can embed binary or text files into source code of a specific language.
+A simple program that can embed binary or text files into source code of a specific language.

 ## Installation